 - Mature dandelions can be steamed or cooked, but it is better to consume them in their raw form to avoid losing much of the wonderful nutrition and health benefits that they offer.

 Being a leafy green, cilantro also offers outstanding alkalizing properties and chlorophyll to cleanse and detoxify our blood and body.
-This green herb however, has gained most of its detox fame due to its potential to prevent absorption and aid in the removal of heavy metals.
-Aside from this, cilantro is an excellent source of vitamins A and K, and also contains some vitamin C, B vitamins and minerals.
+However, this green herb has gained most of its detox fame due to its potential to prevent absorption and aid in the removal of heavy metals.
+Cilantro is an excellent source of vitamins A and K and contains some vitamin C, B vitamins, and minerals.

 Practical Culinary Uses of Cilantro:

 Cilantro has a unique and distinctively recognizable strong scent and flavor.
 Many people find it very appealing and enjoy adding cilantro to various meals.

 - It is one of the core ingredients of the traditional Mexican dish guacamole, an avocado-based dip/spread/filling/salad.

 - It is one of the core ingredients of the traditional Indian dish Aloo Gobi, based on potato and cauliflower.